Frequently asked questions

 Q: Will I get a tax receipt?

-Yes, at the end of the summer receipts will be e-mailed to you.
+Yes, at the end of the summer receipts will be available to you through the registration platform.

 Q: What if I cannot afford to pay the full camp fee?

 SPARC Camp is committed to creating Christian camping opportunities to children who would otherwise not have the opportunity to enjoy it.
 Camper scholarship opportunities are available for those in need.
 Please contact the camp office for more details.